sidakphull/cap-kyma-tutorial/tutorial/07-Mulititenancy.md

 6. You'll get an error saying, `No webpage was found for the web address: ....` The web address should be of the form: `https://<your-host>.c-4e4de85.stage.kyma.ondemand.com`.
 Copy the `your-host` value.
 You'll need it in the next step.

-7. Create an API rule by replacing the values in the [api-rule.yaml](./../files/api-rule.yaml) file.
+7. Make changes to the [api-rule.yaml](./../files/api-rule.yaml) file and apply it using the following command `kubectl apply -f files/api-rule.yaml`.
 8. Open the web address.